How to Make Foolproof Flaky Pie Crust

 - Return mixture to the bowl and place in the freezer for 10 minutes to chill the butter.

-- Remove from freezer and add 1/4 cup of the ice cold water.
+- Remove from freezer and add ¼ cup of the ice cold water.
 Use a spoon and then your hands to stir the mixture until it comes together into a ball.
 If mixture is too dry, add additional water a tablespoon at a time.
-I usually end up needing somewhere between 1/3 and 1/2 cup.
+I usually end up needing somewhere between ⅓ and ½ cup but it varies each time.

 - Divide the dough in two and flatten into disks.
 Wrap each disk in plastic wrap and chill in the fridge for at least 1 hour and up to 5 days.
 Dough can also be frozen (double-wrapped) for up to 2 months.

 136 Comments on “How to Make Foolproof Flaky Pie Crust”

 This pie certainly does look perfect!
 Great tutorial 🙂

 It is by no means a fail proof recipe.
 I followed it to the tea and I bake a lot.
 Bs k to my tenderflake no fail recipe..
 That one is truly a no fail recipe.

 I followed this as I was making a single crust Lemon Pie for Easter.
 Terrible.
 The first one I put in the freezer before baking.
 Slid down the sides.
 The second was worse.
 I will never use this recipe again.

 Hi Sheila, I’m so sorry to hear you had trouble with this recipe.
 When the pie crust slid down the sides, I’m guessing you were blind or par-baking the crust before adding the filling?
 I’ve had so much trouble over the years with par-baking pie crusts (and shed so many tears), but I’ve finally figured out how to do it successfully!
 It doesn’t really have anything to do with the recipe, so much as the method.
 You can see my full tutorial here (using this same pie crust recipe).
 I hope this will help you with future pie baking!